-Level 1-Quoted prices in active markets for identical assets or liabilities that the Company has the ability to access at the measurement date.

-Level 2-Inputs other than quoted prices in active markets that are observable for the asset or liability, either directly or indirectly.

-Level 3-Inputs that are unobservable for the asset or liability.
+- Level 1-Quoted prices in active markets for identical assets or liabilities that the Company has the ability to access at the measurement date. - Level 2-Inputs other than quoted prices in active markets that are observable for the asset or liability, either directly or indirectly. - Level 3-Inputs that are unobservable for the asset or liability.

 The carrying amounts of financial instruments such as cash and cash equivalents, contract receivables, accounts payable and accrued expenses approximate the related fair values due to the short-term maturities of these instruments.
+The carrying value of the facility loan is reflective of the fair value based on market interest rates.